 - Is willing to participate in an on-call rota to cover technical emergencies out of hours

-- Can work hours that have at least some overlap with London daytime
+- Can work hours that have some overlap with London daytime

 - Is motivated by Loco2's mission